k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 The mini-dashboard provides a quick view of the Space's performance and operation.
 It contains 2 graphs that display data of the last 5 minutes.
 Wider and detailed information can be inspected in the Monitor app. - k2monitor (accessible via hamburger icon located in the top-right-corner of k2cloud Orchestrator).

 * **Reads & Writes** - to the Fabric storage.
-This is important information for both performance and financial aspects.
+This information is important for both performance and financial aspects.
 In cluster mode, where there is a lot of data, the data (LUIs) is stored in cloud providers' storages that charge by read and write transactions.

   The graph is divided into 2 Y-Axes, one for read and the other for writes.

 *  **API Calls** - which shows information about the calls that are done into Fabric by your platforms.
 The right y-axis is the Count - the number of calls, where the left y-axis shows the average response time.
-This gives you an in a glance indication if things are functional as expected.
+This gives you an at-a-glance indication of things are functional as expected.

 ### Card Information